acmerobotics/ftc-dashboard/docs/features.md

 ## Telemetry

 FTC apps keep the dashboard updated through periodic telemetry transmissions.
 Telemetry packets contain text key-value pairs like the provided SDK interfaces.
-They also store graphics to be display over the field image.
+They also store graphics to be displayed over the field image.

-Packets have a map-like interface for adding unstructed data.
+Packets have a map-like interface for adding unstructured data.

 ```java
 TelemetryPacket packet = new TelemetryPacket();